 Cacti, skulls, & rainbows: what's hot in offbeat bouquets and flowers #Favors & Flowers#bouquet#centerpiece#decor#flowers#non-floral bouquet#non-floral centerpiece#paper flowers Posted Apr 19 2018 Catherine Clark bijouxandbits Handmade by the mother of the bride | Photo by Carolyn Scott Photography Related Post How to donate your wedding flowers to hospitals, shelters, or the elderly Donating flowers, leftover catering, and dresses is totally a thing, and you can get in on it.
 We'll talk fashion and catering another day, but...
 Read more Looking for inspiration to take your bouquet or wedding flower game up to eleven?
 We tapped the talents of our offbeat wedding vendors to see what new trends were popping up in wedding flowers.
 We found some fabulously offbeat bouquets and flowers that played with colors, textures, and all kinds of details.
 From ombre rainbows and underwater scenes to baby cacti and comic book paper flowers, there was a TON to see.
 Here are a few of my favorite unique wedding flowers and bouquets… Handmade by the bride using flowers from Afloral.com | Photo by Inspire Me Imagery Bouquet by Persephone Floral Atelier| Photo by Summer Leigha Photo Baby cacti planted and grown by the bride | Photo by Twisted Aisle Weddings Photo by Jonas Seaman | Bouquet from FunUsual Suspects A comic book bouquet featuring Batman, Grendel, Adventure Time, and Bravest Warriors!
 Photography by Poprock Photography | Flowers by John Lupton Events Planning and styling by An Event Less Ordinary | Venue: The Robey |Photo by Jacob Loafman | Flowers by Asrai Gardens Handmade bouquet by Savy with carved skull from Artistry by Aletia | Photo by Stellar Exposures Venue: FEAST at Round Hill | Photographer: Allison Markova | Design: Fancy Lou | Flowers: Hoot & Holler Decor by Jubilee Event Engineers | Photography by Katie Jackson Here's what Jubilee Event Engineers told us about this display… Keeping with our underwater theme, we layered vintage Japanese glass fishing floats to echo the bubbles of the impressive entry fish tank at the Seattle Aquarium.
 The main vase is circled by spraying bamboo in bud vases, candles, and sprinkled sea glass.
 Photo by Twisted Aisle Weddings | Flowers by Botanica Floral Design This wedding had hromed pumpkins, non-fire candles, and preserved leaves and branches to create a surreal indoor fall forest.
 Related Post Paper, silk, brooches, and dried flowers: alternative wedding bouquets that will last forever We've been featuring non-floral bouquets made of paper flowers, silk flowers, brooches, dried flowers, leather flowers, buttons, and more for YEARS.
 And with good reason: they last forever, can be… Read More This post features Offbeat Vendors!
-Check out their vendor listing to see how they cater to Offbeat Brides: Carolyn Scott Photography Inspire Me Imagery Afloral.com Inspire Me Imagery Poprock Photography Jubilee Event Engineers FEAST at Round Hill An Event Less Ordinary Jonas Seaman Twisted Aisle Weddings Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com.
+Check out their vendor listing to see how they cater to Offbeat Brides: Carolyn Scott Photography Inspire Me Imagery Afloral.com Inspire Me Imagery Poprock Photography Jubilee Event Engineers FEAST at Round Hill An Event Less Ordinary Jonas Seaman Twisted Aisle Weddings Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com.
 PREVIOUS Travel back to the future after seeing this bitchin' 1980s-themed wedding NEXT This rad pop-up wedding had glitter, sequins, and huge rainbow mural LOVE Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.